Open-LinaOS-Foundation/LinaOS/Documentation/core-api/irq/irq-domain.rst

 The irq_domain interrupt number mapping library
 ===============================================

-The current design of the Linux kernel uses a single large number space where each separate IRQ source is assigned a different number.
+The current design of the LinaOS kernel uses a single large number space where each separate IRQ source is assigned a different number.
-This is simple when there is only one interrupt controller, but in systems with multiple interrupt controllers the kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.
+This is simple when there is only one interrupt controller, but in systems with multiple interrupt controllers the kernel must ensure that each one gets assigned non-overlapping allocations of LinaOS IRQ numbers.

 The number of interrupt controllers registered as unique irqchips